Drawing/Writing is an easy-to-use set of drawing and writing prompts.

 It is through these personal, powerful drawings that the student progresses into complex symbolic thought, including writing, reading, geometry, algebra — even into fractal mathematics.
 Uniquely, humans learn to represent thoughts outside their brains, and, then, to share them, using marks of meaning, and, of course, through spoken words, or speech.

-The New Literacy is an expanded range of drawing, writing and reading skills.
+The New Literacy describes an extended range of drawing, writing and reading skills, including computer literacy.

 To an unprecedented degree, a technological society requires communication skills.
-The ability to produce image as well as text is standard in this communication-rich world.
+The ability to produce image as well as text is standard in this information-rich world.
 Dr. Sheridan calls these complex skills "the new literacy."
 Children's natural drawing skills are often marginalized or misunderstood - even more so, their scribbling.
-Technology's requirements for a comprehensive visual/verbal literacy forces us to take a deeper look at children's spontaneous mark-making, including very young children's scribbling and drawing, moving us toward a deep respect for this spontaneous behavio.
+Technology's requirements for a comprehensive visual/verbal literacy (including computer language skills) forces us to take a deeper look at children's spontaneous mark-making, including very young children's scribbling and drawing.
 Scribbling is the place where literacy - in all its variety and scope - begins.
-Dr. Sheridan's books provide this deeper look at children's mark-making, recognizing it as the place where writing and reading begin.
+Dr. Sheridan's books provide a deeper look at children's mark-making, recognizing it as the place where writing and reading begin, including computer literacy.

 Being able to write and read depend upon core skills - including the ability to pay attention, and to communicate ideas, and to express emotions.
 These skills can be learned easily through training in drawing.
 Drawing is a universal skill.
 Everyone can draw.
 No one teaches us how.
 Drawing is a language instinct.
-Drawing can, however, be make more powerful, more expressive and personal, more original with a few lessons in seeing.
-Learning to draw powerfully and personally gives children - and adults - more confidence, and a stronger ability to focus, increasing brain-power, or intelligence.
+Drawing can, however, be taught in such a way that it becomes more powerful, more expressive, more communicative.
+Learning to draw powerfully and personally gives children - and adults - more confidence, and a stronger ability to focus, in turn, increasing brain-power, or intelligence.

 When talking and writing accompany drawing, verbal skills grow.
 A two-fold literacy develops, both visual and verbal.
 This “new literacy " is as old as paleolithic cave drawings and as new as computer technology.
 As language-users, humans have two unique characteristics: speech, and marks of meaning.
 Speech begins with babbling.
 Literacy begins with scribbling.
 Scribbles are equipotential: they can become anything: drawing, writing, mathematics, musical notation, computer programming.